bryson32/Arborist-README/README.md

 <p/><br>

-# Overview
+## Overview

-Arborist is an innovative tool designed to make programming more accessible and efficient.
-By leveraging voice commands, Arborist streamlines code generation, debugging, and visualization.
-Featuring advanced text-to-speech (TTS) and speech-to-text (STT) capabilities, Arborist enables seamless and natural interaction, enhancing accessibility for all users.
+Arborist is a cutting-edge development tool designed to enhance **code generation, debugging, and visualization**.
+It provides an intuitive way to interact with your codebase, streamlining complex workflows and improving efficiency.

-Our powerful diagram generation feature allows you to visualize code structures and flow, making it easier to understand and debug complex codebases.
-Additionally, the unique branching chat functionality ensures that the chatbot remains contextually aware and efficient, providing relevant assistance based on your current coding tasks.
+With **intelligent diagram generation**, Arborist helps developers **visualize code structures and flow**, making it easier to navigate, debug, and optimize large projects.
+The **branching chat system** ensures that every interaction remains contextually aware, allowing users to revisit previous states, explore alternative solutions, and maintain a seamless workflow.

+Whether you're tackling a complex codebase or refining existing logic, Arborist empowers developers with **AI-driven insights, real-time visualizations, and an adaptive chat interface** to maximize productivity.

 <p/><br>